-Tinctures are widely known in my area, although I feel they need an explanation as not all folks are well versed in Southern traditions and our home made medicinals.
-Tinctures are also known as suspensions, elixirs, solutions or infusions.
+Tinctures are widely known in my area, although I feel they need an explanation as not all folks are well versed in Southern traditions and our homemade medicinals.
+Tinctures are also known as suspensions, elixirs, solutions, or infusions.
 Put simply, a tincture means to dissolve something in alcohol.

-- Fresh picked plantains
+- Freshly picked plantains

 - Mortar and pestle or blender

 When making your tincture always use freshly picked plantain.
 If using a mortar and pestle crush leaves and then put them into a jar with just enough alcohol to cover, and give the jar a few good shakes to thoroughly mix.
 For the blender method place plantains in the blender and fill with just enough alcohol to cover the leaves.
-You will want to blend until it resembles baby food.
+You will want to blend it until it resembles baby food.
 Store in a cool dry place away from any light, I put mine in a low cabinet all the way in the back.

-As a rule you can use your tincture within a few days, straining the contents to leave you with just the liquid and removing the pulp.
+As a rule, you can use your tincture within a few days, straining the contents to leave you with just the liquid and removing the pulp.
 I personally wait a little longer, a week perhaps so that all the health benefits have soaked into the alcohol.